ul class="overview_list " id="projectList">

 2023

-• ONI Tower
+• ONI Tower, Tirana

 ONI is located adjacent to Tirana's Pazari i Ri (New Bazaar), in the heart of the old town and close to Kokonozi Mosque and the iconic Skanderberg Square.
 Pazari i Ri, a historically significant market, recently underwent a significant transformation to include a dynamic center for shopping, dining, and cultural activities.
 ONI continues that transformation.